HooJohn/boss-agent/RUNNING_WITH_LOCAL_MODELS.md

 # How to Run II-Agent with a Local LLM using LMStudio

-This guide explains how to configure and run `ii-agent` with a large language model (LLM) hosted locally using LMStudio.
-LMStudio provides an OpenAI-compatible API endpoint, allowing `ii-agent` to interact with a variety of local models.
+This guide explains how to configure and run `boss-agent` with a large language model (LLM) hosted locally using LMStudio.
+LMStudio provides an OpenAI-compatible API endpoint, allowing `boss-agent` to interact with a variety of local models.

 ## Prerequisites